Jira and Testing: The State of Things

 - •BesTest

 Each has different architectural approaches, pricing, and feature sets.
-The right choice depends on your team's specific needs.
+The right choice depends on your team's specific needs - see our detailed comparison of Jira test management tools for a full breakdown.

 Choosing the Right Test Management Tool